digas99/duo-explained/contributing.md

 After submitting a pull request:

 - The core team will review your contribution.
-- Expect feedback within two weeks.
-- We may close pull requests that do not show activity after two weeks.
+- We may close pull requests that do not show activity.

-## Community

-Join our community for questions and discussions:

-- **[Discussion Forum](#)** - Open for general questions and help.
-- **Gitter/Slack Channel** - Chat with the core team for real-time support.

 ## License